inesespada/Tauc-Plots-and-Band-Gap-calculation/PythonCode.md

-# Tauc plot of TiO2 anatase nanoparticles and calculation of band gap with error
+# Tauc plots and calculation of band gap with uncertainty propagation

 from matplotlib import pyplot as plt import numpy as np